-Of the Trek newcomers, we can see that Bruce Horak's Hemmer is an Andorian – though the fact that he's wearing a red shirt doesn't bode well for his life expectancy.
-The same could be said for Melissa Navia's Lt Erica Ortega.
+Of the Starfleet newbies, Bruce Horak's Hemmer is a member of the Andorian species.
+The fact he's wearing a red shirt – aka Star Trek's sartorial kiss of death – doesn't bode well for his life expectancy.
+The same could be said for Melissa Navia's Lt Erica Ortegas.

 The most mysterious addition to the cast, however, is Christina Chong's La'an Noonien-Singh.
-The fact she shares a surname with The Wrath of Khan's Big Bad can't be a coincidence, but seeing as the cryogenically frozen 20th century villain won't be thawed out until Kirk takes command of the Enterprise it's uncertain how they're connected.
-Perhaps she's a long-lost descendant...
+The fact she shares a surname with The Wrath of Khan's Big Bad can't be a coincidence, but seeing as Trek canon tells us the cryogenically frozen 20th century villain won't be thawed out until after Kirk has taken command of the Enterprise, it's unclear how they're linked – but there definitely is a connection.

 Star Trek: Strange New Worlds story

 What can we expect to see in the Star Trek: Strange New Worlds story?